appium/appium-inspector/docs/overview.md

 source.
 It is primarily intended to be used in test automation development, but it can also be useful in app development - or if one simply wants to take a look at an application's page source!

+Under the hood, the Inspector is essentially just an Appium client (based on [WebdriverIO](https://webdriver.io/)), with a graphical user interface and additional features.

 ## Formats

 The Inspector is distributed in two formats: